HTDerekLiu/BlenderToolbox/README.md

 # Blender Toolbox

-This is a set of Python scripts for rendering 3D shapes in [Blender 3.2](https://www.blender.org).
+This is a set of Python scripts for rendering 3D shapes in [Blender](https://www.blender.org).
 These scripts are just from my personal codebase for rendering paper-worthy figures.
 To use them, make sure you have installed Blender and you can run the demo by typing
 ```
 blender --background --python template.py
 ```